loiccoyle/pylossmap/README.md

 * `from_datetime`: which takes 2 datetime objects or epoch/unix time numbers.
 * `from_fill`: which takes a fill number along with the requeted beam modes.

-It also has a helper function to return data surrounding triggers of the ADT blowup:
+It also has a helper method to return data surrounding triggers of the ADT blowup:

 * `iter_from_adt`: iteratively yield BLMData instances of data surronding the trigger of the ADT within the requested time range.